 What should I do if I can’t sell my house?

 The typical cost of an Internet property listing is only £100 to £500, so cutting your losses and switching to an estate agent shouldn’t be a financial disaster.
 However, before you do that, you may want to search for online property forums and discussion boards, as they can often put you in touch with people looking for a property just like yours.

 It’s also important not to disregard the offline world just because you have decided on selling a house without an Estate Agent.
 Flyers, word of mouth, newspaper listings and open house events can all work hand-in-hand with your digital marketing strategy – finding you serious buyers far more quickly.

-Whether or not you should consider selling your home privately, selling a house without an Estate Agent, will depend on your personal circumstances.
-If money is tight and you need every penny to go towards the settling of your mortgage or the purchase of your next home, you might want to consider selling privately.
-However, you should prepare yourself for a stressful and time-consuming process.
+Whether or not you should consider selling your home privately, selling a house without an Estate Agent will depend on your circumstances.
+For example, if money is tight and you need every penny to settle your mortgage or purchase your next home, you might want to consider selling privately.
+However, it would help if you prepared yourself for a stressful and time-consuming process.

 Can I sell my house and rent it back?

-A lot of people decide to free up the capital locked away in their home’s value by signing up to so-called equity release programmes.
+Many people decide to free up the capital locked away in their home’s value by signing up to so-called equity release programmes.
 In some cases, this means sacrificing a portion of your home’s equity in exchange for a lump sum of cash.
-However, it can also mean selling your home in its entirety and being allowed to live in it for a period afterwards.
+However, it can also mean selling your home outright, with the option to continue living in it for some time afterwards.

 - Companies must check if you can afford the repayments?
 They should also inform you of how a sale could affect any benefits you’re claiming.